takahideiwai/Crypto/_episodes/02-rsa.md

 {: .source}

 ### Task 2: Encrypting a Message
 Let *(e, n)* be the public key.
 Please encrypt the message "A top secret!" (the quotations are not included).
-We need to convert this ASCII string to a hex string, and then convert the hex string to a *BIGNUM* using the hex-to-bn API *BN_hex2bn()*.
-The following *python* command can be used to convert a plain ASCII string to a hex string.
+We need to convert this ASCII string to a hex string, and then convert the hex string to a *BIGNUM* using the hex to bn API, *BN_hex2bn()*.
+The following python command can be used to convert a plain ASCII string to a hex string.
 ~~~
- $ python2.7  -c ’print("A top secret!".encode("hex"))’
+ $ python  -c ’print("A top secret!".encode("hex"))’
    4120746f702073656372657421
 ~~~
 {: .language-bash}